-Saskatoon researcher Dr. Andrew Potter honoured with Lifetime Achievement Award - Saskatoon | Globalnews.ca
+Saskatoon researcher Dr. Andrew Potter honoured with lifetime achievement award - Saskatoon | Globalnews.ca

 Dr. Andrew Potter may not be a household name but he should be after dedicating three decades to health research.

-From avian flu, E. coli, swine flu to bovine tuberculosis and the Zika Virus, Potter has worked in some capacity on them all.
+From avian flu, E. coli, swine flu to bovine tuberculosis and even the Zika virus, Potter has worked in some capacity on them all.

-In essence, the 65-year-old has been a pioneer of groundbreaking research on the Canadian prairies whose achievements include more than 65 patents.
+In essence, the 65-year-old has been a pioneer of groundbreaking research on the Prairies whose achievements include more than 65 patents.

-“I think Saskatchewan does get a bit of a bum wrap when it comes to science,” said Potter.
+“I think Saskatchewan does get a bit of a bum wrap when it comes to science,” Potter said.

 “But all you have to do is look at the fact we have two of the top 10 science facilities in Canada located in Saskatoon — the Intervac facility and the Canadian Light Source and that speaks to the quality of work going on here.”